 In order to work, Malletts device would need boundless and almost unlimited amounts of energy and a mode of reducing everything to a microscopic, near quantum scale.
 Using the hypothetical time machine successfully would also require a detailed understanding of time physics.

 The most popular theory among scientists is that the Universe is an unchanging block of space-time, a concept that arises directly from Einstein's equations.
-Without delvig into specifics The block universe theory, states that time travel is possible but time passing is an illusion.
+Without delving into specifics The block universe theory, states that time travel is possible but time passing is an illusion.
 The universe, as per this theory is a giant block of all the things that ever happened, ever will happen and ever can happen at any time and at any place.
 On this view, the past, present and future all coexist and are equally real.

 Dr Kristie Miller of the University of Sydney stated the following

-'One way to visualise the block model is to think of other places in time as being like other places in space . . .
+'One way to visualize the block model is to think of other places in time as being like other places in space . . .
 We are here in Sydney, but there are other people located in Singapore and London.
 Those places are perfectly real, it's just that we aren't at them'

-This theory should have medeival theologians who believed in predestination a sense of redemption as it implies that the past, present and the future are already written.
+This theory should have medieval theologians who believed in predestination a sense of redemption as it implies that the past, present and the future are already written.
 Or maybe not, someone wanna go back and let them know ?
 So far as the aspiring time travelers it suggest that the grandfather paradox is a mute point as there is nothing to stop us from trading our current locale on the space time continuum with another equally viable reference point.

 The block theory treats our everyday working concept of time as an illusion, a way that humans rationalize reality. ..."us physicists believe the separation between past, present, and future is only an illusion, although a convincing one." -Albert Einstein